Large explosion at military facility in Jordan | DW | 11.09.2020

 Residents in the area shared images of the explosion and reported windows of homes in Zarqa being shattered.

-Zarqa has reportedly witnessed several explosions in the past.
-The blasts were primarily caused by old munitions and fires in warehouses.
+Zarqa has witnessed several explosions in the past, often caused by old munitions and fires in warehouses.

 am/msh (Reuters, AFP)